tmobile/magtape/README.md

 When alerts are enabled they will be sent to the Slack Incoming Webhook URL defined in the `MAGTAPE_SLACK_WEBHOOK_URL_DEFAULT` environment variable.
 This is meant to be a channel controlled by the MagTape Webhook administrators.

-### Custom Alert Target
+### User-defined Alert Target

-When alerts are enabled they can be sent to a custom Slack Incoming Webhook URL in addition to the default mentioned above.
-This can be configured via an annotation on the Kubernetes namespace.
-The annotation key is defined by the `MAGTAPE_SLACK_ANNOTATION` environment variable.
-This will allow customers to configure the expected annotation along with their own Slack Incoming Webhook URL as the value to target alerts at their own Slack Channel.
-Customers will only receive alerts for request objects targeted for their own namespace.
+When alerts are enabled they can be sent to a user-defined Slack Incoming Webhook URL in addition to the default mentioned above.
+This can be configured via a Kubernetes Secret resource in a target namespace.
+The secret should be named `magtape-slack` and the Slack Incoming Webhook URL should be set as the value (typical base64 encoding) for the `webhook-url` key.
+This will allow end-users to receive alerts in their desired Slack Channel for request objects targeting their own namespace.

 ### Alert Format